 Table of Contents

-This article explains how to use EIF files for simulation in Unity, allowing most development work to be done on a computer and visualizing the results.
+This article explains how to use EIF files for simulation in Unity, enabling most development work on a computer and providing visual feedback.

-Simulation runs use EIF files as input, so you need to record an EIF file before starting:
+Simulation uses EIF files as input, so you need to record an EIF file first:

 You should also understand:

-ARSession.AssembleOptions provides multiple ways to configure the combination of session components.
-One way is to set AssembleOptions.FrameSource to FramePlayer to enable the frame player component, allowing simulation runs using EIF files.
+ARSession.AssembleOptions provides multiple ways to configure session component composition.
+One method is setting AssembleOptions.FrameSource to FramePlayer to enable the frame player component, allowing simulation with EIF files.

 For example: